-Costa Mesa Domestic Violence Lawyers
+Costa Mesa Domestic Violence Attorney

 Costa Mesa Domestic Violence involves using force, violence, or threat against someone who is related to the abuser, or is living with him or her.
 Domestic abuse cases also entail mistreatment of former spouses or partners.

 The consequences for Domestic Violence in Costa Mesa include a minimum of one month in jail for first-time offenders, as well as completion of a batterer’s class.
 Nevertheless, penalties can vary, depending on the type of abuse, the extent of the victim’s injuries, the offender’s criminal history and much more.

 Here’s a layout of the most common types of domestic violence: